 Works that are cleanly written with little need for copy editing will be considered for representation.
-Works that need extensive editing, however, will receive extensive comments on the first two to four pages and then an estimate for editing services.
+Works that need extensive editing, however, will receive extensive comments on the first two pages and then an estimate for editing services.
 I do not offer representation for unedited manuscripts, I will not read completely any manuscript that needs extensive editing, and I do not provide editing services for free.
 All contracted authors will receive comments and feedback.

 Please keep in mind that writing as a creative activity and publishing as a business opportunity are two different activities, and that the mindsets required for each are very different.
 All publishing involves some risk to publishers, especially print publication, so publishers are understandably careful about investing in products that they cannot sell.
 Unfortunately, a novel’s quality has little to do with its market appeal, which has been especially evident over the last ten years, during which time some of the worst written books have been among the biggest selling worldwide.
 I am only interested in representing quality fiction, however, and authors need to keep in mind that most publishers will expect first time authors to work hard to promote their own work through readings and social media.